Luckin Coffee plans to raise over $500M in US IPO – TechCrunch

 In a new filing, Luckin said it plans to sell 30 million shares at an initial range of $15-$17.
 That gives an estimated raise of $450 million to $510 million, but it could be bumped up if underwriters take up the additional allocation of 4.5 million shares.
 So, as a grand total, the listing could raise $586.5 million if the full offering is bought at the top of the range.

-The company will list on the Nasdaq as ‘LK.’
+The company will list on the Nasdaq as “LK.”

 Luckin filed to go public last month, just weeks after it closed a $150 million Series B+ funding round led by New York private equity firm Blackrock, which interestingly holds a 6.58 percent stake in Starbucks.
 The deal valued Luckin at $2.9 billion and it took the three-year-old company to $550 million raised from investors to date.